mcsrainbow/mcsrainbow.github.io/en/2022/05/notes-from-rich-dad-poor-dad/index.md

-# Notes from reading 'Rich Dad Poor Dad'
+# Notes from 'Rich Dad Poor Dad'

 The rich buy assets.
 The poor only have expenses.
 The middle class buy liabilities they think are assets.